Four Different Methods For Draining A Waterbed Mattress And Moving Tips

-Many people choose the siphoning method to save on water consumption, electricity, or they just aren’t aware that there is better ways to drain a waterbed.
+Many people choose the siphoning method to save on water consumption, electricity, or they just aren’t aware that there are better ways to drain a waterbed.
 If you have a wave control mattress, siphoning a waterbed mattress can be very tricky.
-In order to achieve the necessary vacuum required for moving a baffled mattress so you do not ruin it or damage it by bunching or shifting the baffling system you must achieve a vacuum.
+In order to achieve the necessary vacuum required for moving a baffled mattress so you do not ruin it or damage it by bunching or shifting the baffling system, you must achieve a vacuum.
 You will need a very large drop around 8 to 10 feet or you will need to finish the vacuum process with a wet/dry shop vac or Venturi pump.
 Then, replace the cap and plug insert immediately to maintain the vacuum on the mattress.
 It should look like a package of beef jerky in the shrink-wrap when finished.

-How to Properly Store a Waterbed Mattress
+How To Properly Store A Waterbed Mattress

 You must first drain your waterbed mattress fully and immediately place the cap and plug on the mattress.
 Don’t allow air to reenter the mattress so it can maintain the vacuum.
-This is an important step to hold your baffling in place and decrease the change of your mattress becoming sour due to the reactions of air, water and bacteria reacting to each other.
+This is an important step to hold your baffling in place and decrease the change of your mattress becoming sour due to the reactions of air, water, and bacteria reacting to each other.

 We recommend putting a bottle of waterbed conditioner, such as blue magic, in the mattress several days or more before draining your mattress.
 It is always a good idea to clean the mattress with a good vinyl cleaner before putting it into storage.
 STL Beds is cautious about recommending the storage of waterbed mattresses because the vinyl may become brittle with age and crack when you unfold it due to plasticizer migration.

 Always store a waterbed mattress in a dry, dark location and be cautious of places like basements, storage units, or any outbuildings with great temperature contrasts and high humidity.
-These conditions seem to encourage bacteria growth, mold and mildew in or on the mattress.
-If possible, consider a climate controlled storage unit for best results.
+These conditions seem to encourage bacteria growth, mold, and mildew in or on the mattress.
+If possible, consider a climate-controlled storage unit for best results.

 Oh yes, and another thing you need to be aware of is predators.
-Varmints, and critters, like mice are notorious for loving to chew on vinyl water mattresses, so try not to store your water mattress in a woodshed, garage or barn.
+Varmints and critters, like mice, are notorious for loving to chew on vinyl water mattresses, so try not to store your water mattress in a woodshed, garage or barn.
 I have also seen the family cat, I assume after a mouse, walk across mattresses left unboxed or unprotected.
 Their claws can leave holes in them as well, so the proper storage area is just as important as the proper storage technique.
 Wrap and protect your mattress to keep it from being exposed to the elements and the things that can and might damage your waterbed mattress while it is being stored.

 Don’t forget your heater.
 STL Beds recommends storing the heater pad in a flat position.
 Do not roll it up, especially if it is getting old.
 It is not unusual to see waterbed heaters fail after being moved and handled, so remember to handle it with care as well.

-How to Properly Refill a Waterbed Mattress
+How To Properly Refill A Waterbed Mattress

 Filling the waterbed mattress is simple.
 Start by putting the mattress into its proper supporting frame.
 Unfold and remove the cap and plug.
 This will allow air to enter the mattress making it easier to position.
 With two people, one at end of the bed frame, gently pull the bottom corners of the mattress into the bottom corners of the cavity.
-You will need to repeat this step several times gently pulling width wise, lengthwise and diagonally until the bottom corner of the mattress is aligned with the bottom corner of supporting frame.
-You can expect to see some wrinkles in the mattress surface.
+You will need to repeat this step several times gently pulling width-wise, lengthwise and diagonally until the bottom corner of the mattress is aligned with the bottom corner of the supporting frame.
+You can expect to see some wrinkles on the mattress surface.
 These will disappear as you fill the mattress with water.

 Using your faucet attachment from the kit, you can attach your hose to an indoor sink, thus allowing you to mix the water that is being put into the bed.
 The other end of the hose connects using the mattress adapter and attaches to the valve.
 Follow the mattress filling instructions.
 Generally, this is usually level with safety liner, which is about 1/2 to 3/4 inches below the top of the supporting side rails of the bed.
 Your heater should only be turned on when the waterbed is completely filled with liquid.
 Beds can take several days to warm.
 Be sure to add waterbed conditioner and burp occasionally.
 This will condition the vinyl while increasing the mattress’s life and eliminate odors, reduce noise and increase comfort.